bcopos/android_cluster/README.md

 Hints:
 - run menuconfig to add utilities and libraries (openssh, openssl, etc)
 - if needed, use glibc toolchain (toolchain options)
-- populate dev (tty, tty1, null, urandom"
+- populate dev (tty, tty1, null, urandom)
 - edit etc/network/interfaces to have internet access
 - mount rootfs image and install kerrighed there (prefix=/path/to/rootfs/mount)
 - copy /lib/lsb/init-functions from ubuntu vm or somewhere... kerrighed-host uses it